Favorites Post #79

 After the reorganization at the coal-fired power plant in North Central Oklahoma during 1987, a bunch of new faces showed up at the plant.
 I mentioned in last week’s post that we had a new plant manager, Ron Kilman (See Post: “From Pioneers to Power Plant Managers“).
 In that post I also mentioned that the PC age was rapidly growing and I had bought a computer of my own and was eager to learn more.
 The Electrical Supervisor, Leroy Godfrey had retired, and was replaced by a guy named Tom Gibson.
 Tom was a good supervisor who was willing to think out of the box.

 This is what Tom told me to do… He said that we needed to install computer terminals all over the plant.
 They had a chart where they wanted the terminals to go.
-There were about 15 locations all over the plant including the coalyard which was about 1/2 mile from the main plant.
+There were about 15 locations and about 30 terminals all over the plant including the coalyard which was about 1/2 mile from the main plant.
 Along with those, there were a bunch of IBM Network printers that needed to be installed with the terminals.

 Then Tom told me the best part.
 He wanted me to do it all myself.
 Then he told me an even better part….
 He said, (and I quote) “I want you to learn everything you can about this computer stuff.
 I think it will come in handy.”
 As my friend Stephen Todd at Dell would say, “That was the ‘Keys to the Kingdom”.
 I told him I would be glad to do everything he asked.